mmfsb/Python_Homework/README.md

 ![PyBank](Images/pybank.jpeg)

-In have created a Python script for analyzing the financial records of my company from the financial dataset: [budget_data.csv](PyBank/Resources/budget_data.csv).
+I have created a Python script for analyzing the financial records of my company from the financial dataset: [budget_data.csv](PyBank/Resources/budget_data.csv).
 This dataset is composed of two columns, Date and Profit/Losses.

 I have created a Python script that analyzes the records to calculate each of the following: